 4. Meetings of the Executive Board shall be convened by the Chairperson at his own initiative or at the request of one of its members, and shall be chaired by the Chairperson.

 The Executive Board shall meet prior to every meeting of the Board of Supervisors and as often as the Executive Board deems necessary.
-It shall meet at least five times a year.
+It shall report regularly to the Board of Supervisors and meet at least eleven times a year.
+(753, 968, 1085 Lamassoure et al, 755 Berès)

-5. The members of the Executive Board may, subject to the rules of procedure, be assisted by advisers or experts. .
+5. (757, 970, 1087 Lamassoure et al).
 The non-voting participants shall not attend any discussions within the Executive Board relating to individual financial institutions.

+5a.
+The Board of Supervisors shall be entitled to send specific requests for information to the Executive Board.
+(759 Berès)

 AMs tabled to Article 45a of the EBA Regulation that fall if COMP is adopted: 747 Balz, 748 Swinburne, 749 Swinburne, 751 Swinburne, 752 Swinburne, 754 Swinburne, 758 Swinburne, 750 Berès, 755 Berès, 759 Berès, 760 Berès, 753 Lamassoure-Sander, 757 Lamassoure-Sander, 756 Klinz-Tremosa i Balcells-Cornillet